PerlDancer/Dancer2-Plugin-Auth-Extensible-Provider-Usergroup/README.md

     activated INTEGER
 );
 ```
 You will quite likely want other fields to store e.g. the user's name, email
-address, etc; all columns from the users table will be returned by the
+address, etc; all columns from the user's table will be returned by the
 `logged_in_user` keyword for your convenience.

 ## group table